 - Shifts in visual perception

-Much of the pleasurable experience of being “high” on THC derives from the cannabinoid’s triggering of dopamine release – the body’s natural chemical reward system.
+Much of the psychoactive effects on THC derives from the cannabinoid’s triggering of dopamine release – the body’s natural chemical reward system.
 Each THC variation discussed here produces this effect, hence Delta-8’s popularity among many recreational cannabis users.

 It’s should be noted here that, although Delta-8 and Delta-9 produce similar effects in human consumption, Delta-8 is considerably less potent: